MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-11-04-writing-notes-preventing-accidental-internet-exposure-of-aws-resources.md

 It would be better to start with structure, and then write what I had to say.
 Granted, the more I wrote, the more I discovered challenges and areas I needed to research more in-depth.
 So I would have needed to iterate either way.

-Minto says you can build the Pyramid from the top down, or bottom up.
+Minto says, in Chapter 3, you can build the Pyramid from the top down, or bottom up.

 ### Bottom Up